unam3/kaiwa/Readme.md

 Kaiwa [![Build Status](https://travis-ci.org/ForNeVeR/kaiwa.svg?branch=develop)](https://travis-ci.org/ForNeVeR/kaiwa)
 =====
 Kaiwa is an open source web client for XMPP.

+Our production server is http://chat.jabber.ru

+Alpha version is always hosted on http://kaiwa.fornever.me (**warning: there may be highly unstable code there, you're recommended to use test accounts with this server**).

-Kaiwa is a fork of Otalk, a prototype application created by &yet (https://github.com/otalk for more code).
+Kaiwa is a fork of [Otalk][otalk], a prototype application created by &yet.

 ![Screenshot](http://getkaiwa.com/assets/img/header.png)